pjungwir/floatfile/README.md

 `extend_floatfile(tablespace TEXT, filename TEXT, vals FLOAT[])` - Extends an array to `filename` in `tablespace`.

+`drop_floatfile(tablespace TEXT, filename TEXT)` - Deletes `filename`.

 Note in all cases `tablespace` should be the *name* of the tablespace, not its location on disk.
-If it is `NULL` then the data directory is used.
+If it is `NULL` then the default tablespace is used (normally the data directory).

-All these functions use [Postgres advisory locks](https://www.postgresql.org/docs/current/static/explicit-locking.html#ADVISORY-LOCKS). `load_floatfile` takes a shared lock, and `save` and `load` take an exclusive one.
+All these functions use [Postgres advisory locks](https://www.postgresql.org/docs/current/static/explicit-locking.html#ADVISORY-LOCKS). `load_floatfile` takes a shared lock, and `save`, `extend`, and `drop` take an exclusive one.
 They use [the two-arg versions of the functions](https://www.postgresql.org/docs/current/static/functions-admin.html#FUNCTIONS-ADVISORY-LOCKS), using `0xF107F11E` for the first arg and the [djb2 hash of the user-provided filename](http://www.cse.yorku.ca/~oz/hash.html) for the second one.
 (See the source code comments for my thoughts on birthday collisions.)
 You can change the value of the first arg by compiling with a different `FLOATFILE_LOCK_PREFIX`.
 If you really can't stand that this uses advisory locks at all, then I could probably add a compile-time option to use POSIX file locking instead, but then you won't see those locks in `pg_locks`